grammyjs/website/site/docs/plugins/conversations.md

 ## Modules and Classes

 Naturally, you can just move your functions across modules.
+That way, you can define some functions in one file, `export` them, and then `import` and use them in another file.

 If you want, you can also define classes.